RomainTrm/Blog/content/posts/from-a-state-based-to-an-event-sourced-codebase/index.md

 As I've mentionned it in the introduction, Jérémie goes further in his workshop as he also introduce his `Decider` pattern.
 If you have an oportunity to participate in this workshop, give it a try because you will learn more than with this post.

-- TODO: add link with edit to "refining software architecture"

 ---

 ## Comments